MathCryptoDoc/math-crypto-webpage/content/optimized/analysis-0-9-27.md

 We will now find build options that have **good performance for the two CPU scores and the time for an extrinsic**.

 Since there is not one build that wins in all these three scores, we identify the Pareto efficient builds.
 In case of only two scores, determining the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front) can be done by hand on a scatter plot.
-Since our test has three scores, we compute them algorithmically; details are in the [Python notebook](https://github.com/MathCryptoDoc/polkadot-optimized/blob/main/notebook/analyze-0-9-26.ipynb).
-Due to statistical errors on the scores, we also find all builds that are **close to these Pareto efficient** ones.
+Since our test has three scores, we compute these points algorithmically instead; details are in the [Python notebook](https://github.com/MathCryptoDoc/polkadot-optimized/blob/main/notebook/analyze-0-9-26.ipynb).
+Due to statistical errors on the scores, we also find all builds that are **close to these Pareto efficient builds**.
 To that end, we define a box around each score with width equal to its statistical error.
-We then calculate the distance between all boxes.
+A build is included if its box overlaps to that of a Pareto efficient build.
 Again, details are in the [Python notebook](https://github.com/MathCryptoDoc/polkadot-optimized/blob/main/notebook/analyze-0-9-27.ipynb).

 This gives us the following winning optimization options: